 A BETTER THAN AVERAGE SALARY

-The Bureau of Labor Statistics also reports that physical therapists made an average salary of $97,960 in 2022.
+The Bureau of Labor Statistics also reports that physical therapists made an average salary of $100,440 in 2023, with the top 10 percent making $130,870 or more.
 Salary does vary depending on location, experience, and industry.